 - Listen, ask questions, and share up-to-date sector knowledge and trends

-- After the meeting, provide the Connectee with three other relevant contacts in their industry within two weeks.
-Each of your contacts will be asked for another three referrals
+- After the meeting, provide the Connectee with one relevant contact in their industry within two weeks.

 It’s then up to the Connectees to follow up with Connectors and begin to develop their professional networks